yoctoproject/poky/documentation/brief-yoctoprojectqs/index.rst

        These set up the environment similar to what was previously in the local configuration file :ref:`local.conf <structure-build-conf-local.conf>`,
        which is now largely empty.
+To setup the build how it was done previously, see the :doc:`/dev-manual/poky-manual-setup` section of the Yocto Project Development Tasks Manual.

     The current configuration does not allow the ``root`` user to login.
 As this can be useful for development, you can enable the